-It is the additional teaching of the book of Hebrews that the Old Testament revelation was a material revelation, the spiritual truth being encased in earthly and cultural shells, and one of types, shadows and parables.
-Whereas the New Testament is a spiritual revelation, and contains the substance, reality and fulfilment of the Old Covenant forms.
+It is the additional teaching of the book of Hebrews that the Old Testament revelation was a material revelation, the spiritual truth being encased in earthly and cultural shells, and one of types, shadows, and parables-whereas the New Testament is a spiritual revelation, and contains the substance, reality, and fulfilment of the Old Covenant forms.

 This perspective of progressive revelation is very important to the interpreter.
-He will expect the full revelation in the New Testament.
-He will not force New Testament meanings into the Old, yet he will be able to more fully expound the Old knowing its counterparts in the New.
-He will adjust his sights to the times, customs, manners, and morals of the people at any given stage in the Old Testament revelation, and he will be aware of the partial and elementary nature of the Old Testament revelation.
-He will take Augustine's words ("Distingue tempora et concordabis Scripture"-distinguish the times and you will harmonize Scripture) as a guide so as not to create a contradiction in Scripture by forcing a New Testament standard of morality or doctrine upon an Old Testament passage.
-Monogamy was a distinct emphasis of the New Testament and must not be urged as a contradiction to the polygamy of the Patriarchs who apparently had no revelation at this point.
+He will expect the full revelation of God in the New Testament.
+He will not force New Testament meanings into the Old, yet he will be able to more fully expound the Old knowing its counterparts in the

+New.
+He will adjust his sights to the times, customs, manners, and morals of the people of God at any given state in the Old Testament period of revelation, and he will be aware of the partial and elementary nature of the Old Testament revelation.
+He will take Augustine's words (Distingue tempora et concordabis Scriptura) "distinguish the times and you will harmonize Scripture" as a guide so as not to create a contradiction in Scripture by forcing ε .
+New Testament standard of morality or doctrine upon an Old Testament passage.
+Monogamy is a distinct emphasis of the New Testament and must not be urged as a contradiction to the polygamy of the Patriarchs who apparently had no revelation at this point.